dbuhrman/groupme-giphy-bot/README.md

 ## Further customization

 The sky is the limit.
-This bot is intentionally meant to be stupid simple, while utilizing node modules to help avoid edge-cases and simply any complexities.
-The entire bot is in index.js, and currently is < 80 LOC
+This bot is intentionally meant to be stupid simple, while utilizing node modules to help avoid edge-cases and simplify any complexities.
+The entire bot is in index.js, and currently is < 80 LOC.

+Currently used node modules:

   * express.js - Groupme sends a POST request to the 'Callback URL' specified in the bot configuration, express is used to handle these requests with body-parser middleware to easily parse the JSON data.
   * https - The built-in HTTPS module for nodejs is used to send API requests back to groupme.
 This request is always the same to /v3/bots/post to post a message in the group chat as the bot.